 Free Resort & Theme Park Transportation

 No need to spend any money on parking.
-Just hop on one of the complimentary modes of transport from all Disney Resorts to all four parks, the two water parks, Disney Springs and ESPN Wide World of Sports Complex.
-Not all modes of transport service all areas.
-I will briefly outline the options below, and will be writing more in depth soon!
+Just hop on one of the complementary modes of transport from all Disney Resorts to all four parks, the two water parks, Disney Springs and ESPN Wide World of Sports Complex.
+Not all modes of transport service in all areas.
+I will briefly outline the options below, and will be writing more in-depth soon!
 Oh, and I should also note that all of this free transportation is available to any guest visiting Walt Disney World, not just those staying at one of the Disney Resorts!

 Disney Buses are scheduled every 20 minutes or so, and start operating 45 minutes before park opening and ends 1 hour before park closing.
 The buses continue their return service to Disney Resorts for 2 hours after the parks close.
 You should note that buses do not run between resorts, so check with a Cast Member if you need help planning your route.
 Some of the more sprawling Disney Resorts will have several bus stops, your resort map will indicate where they are.

-Water taxis and ferryboats traverse many of the water ways around Walt Disney World.
-Until we stayed at a Disney Resort, I hadn’t realised how many boats were used for transporting guests!
-As I mentioned I will be going into more detail about Disney Transport in a different post, but the main route has got to be catching one of the ferryboats from the Transportation & Ticket Center, over Seven Seas Logoon to Magic Kingdom.
-It takes longer than the Monorail does, but if it’s your first visit to Magic Kingdom, I highly recommend riding the ferryboat.
-There are resort water taxis to Magic Kingdom from Grand Floridian, Polynesian, Wilderness Lodge, and Fort Wilderness.
+Water taxis and ferryboats traverse many of the waterways around Walt Disney World.
+Until we stayed at a Disney Resort, I hadn’t realized how many boats were used for transporting guests!
+As I mentioned I will be going into more detail about Disney Transport in a different post, but the main route has got to be catching one of the ferryboats from the Transportation & Ticket Center, over Seven Seas Lagoon to the Magic Kingdom.
+It takes longer than the Monorail does, but if it’s your first visit to the Magic Kingdom, I highly recommend riding the ferryboat.
+There are resort water taxis to the Magic Kingdom from Grand Floridian, Polynesian, Wilderness Lodge, and Fort Wilderness.